michaelgrund/GMT-plotting/GMT_scan_SKS_SKKS_areas/README.md

 ### GMT_scan_SKS_SKKS_areas

-Script and files for visualizing SKS-SKKS pierce point areas in the D" layer around a network in Fennoscandia (see final figure below).
+Script and files for visualizing _SKS_-_SKKS_ pierce point areas in the D" layer around a network in Fennoscandia (see final figure below).

 To generate the map just run the (executable) script via the command line: